ericclemmons/amplify-visor/README.md

-# Amplify Visor – 🥇 2021 AWS Amplpify Hackathon Entry
+# Amplify Visor – 🥇 2021 AWS Amplify Hackathon Entry

 **NOTE – This is a prototype and not an official AWS Amplify project.**